Sturry Link Road

 Deon Scholtz Divisional Director - Infrastructure

-VolkerFitzpatrick is working closely with Kent County Council to ensure the A28 will remain open for most of the duration of the project.
-To further help minimise disruption and time spent on site, the new roundabout is being built offline and will be installed towards the end of the project.
+VolkerFitzpatrick is working closely with Kent County Council to ensure the A28 remains open for most of the duration of the project.
+To help minimise disruption and reduce time on site, the new roundabout is being constructed offline and will be installed later in the programme.

-Construction is scheduled to commence next year and is expected to span 93 weeks, concluding in Winter 2026.
+Construction is expected to span approximately 93 weeks, concluding in winter 2026.